kasimp93/Dataiku/README.md

 # Dataiku

+The file us_census_dataiku.ipynb contains the code and analysis of the data set

 Dataiku Interview Exercise

 The following link lets you download an archive containing an “exercise” US Census dataset: http://thomasdata.s3.amazonaws.com/ds/us_census_full.zip